Introduction

 Pros

-- More user-friendly than some enterprise alternatives
+- Easier to use than some enterprise alternatives

-- Strong focus on team collaboration
+- Emphasis on team collaboration

-- Comprehensive onboarding and customer support.
+- Offers comprehensive onboarding and customer support.

 Cons

-- Less well-known than some competitors
+- Less well-known compared to some other tools

 Pricing

-- Custom pricing based on team size and needs
+- Custom pricing based on team size and needs.

 Niche and specialised tools